 The following qualifying events apply to each individual requesting enrollment.
 Family enrollments will not be accepted after monthly benefits begin unless each individual experiences a qualifying event.
 An enrollment application is required and must be received within 31 days of the qualifying event, unless otherwise specified.
 Proof documentation may also be required.

 - Loss of other coverage — An eligible individual may enroll upon loss of other coverage.
+This includes an individual moving to a permanent U.S. residence from a foreign country.
 Coverage becomes effective the first of the month in which other coverage is lost.
 Required documentation may include a “Certificate of Creditable Coverage” from your group health care plan; or a letter signed by your current or former employer or plan sponsor on company letterhead verifying the date coverage terminated.
 The certificate or letter must also include the names of any covered dependents, types of coverage and the dates of termination.

 - Medicare enrollment — An eligible individual may enroll upon initial eligibility and enrollment in Medicare Parts A & B or Part B-only.
 Coverage will be effective the first of the month Medicare coverage begins.
 See Medicare Enrollment for information.